cacaiocamp/joyOSCMapper/README.md

 For Visual Studio users, the full solution is also provided.
 I will also try to make a standalone app in the future.

 ## OSC data sent
 **joyOSCMapper** takes advantage of most of JoyShockLibrary's functionalities for joycons, mapping buttons, sticks, raw motion (gyroscope and accelerometer) and sensor fusion (orientation in quaternions, acceleroremeter without the effect of gravity and isolated gravity).
-I also implemented the stick data as polar coordinates and as dpad.
+I also implemented the stick data as polar coordinates and as dpad, as well as a conversion from quaternion to euler orientation.
 This data is collected, drawn in real time and sent via OSC.

 The full list of the default input OSC tags follows (the name of the buttons are composite to represent both left and right joycons):
 ```
 struct inputOSCTags
 {
 	string upX = "/upX";
 	string downB = "/downB";
 	string leftY = "/leftY";